diogorochaa/theme-dark-react/README.md

+# Dark theme

+A button has been created to check the theme and store it in the browser's local memory, creating color styles for the dark theme and the light theme

+# Languages used

+dev: Typescript and React
+style: styled components

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: